| Far East | ATLAS of Plucked Instruments |

 |

-taishogoto Surprising to find the simple folk-like Indian bullbull tarang (see India) to be quite popular in Japan, where it is called taishogoto (also spelled: taisho-koto).
+taishogoto It may be a surprise to find the simple folk-like Indian bulbul tarang (see India) to be quite popular in Japan, where it is called taishogoto (also spelled: taisho-koto).
 Maybe this is the reason why this instrument is often called "Japanese Banjo".
 Some instruments are electric and even have electronic devices attached to it.
-Basically the taishogoto is a long acoustic sound box, with strings on top (close together), which can be tuned on the left side, and strummed with a pick on the right side.
-With the left hand you can press typewriter-like keys, which press down small metal bars on the strings, and work as frets.
-The keys are usually numbered (both in India and Japan, music is notated in numbers, like our do, re, mi), according to their relative pitch.
-See more information here : Taishoharp. |
+Basically the taishogoto is a long acoustic

 KOREA |